Hall of Fame

 The North Dakota Newspaper Association Hall of Fame recognizes leaders in the newspaper industry and their communities who have made significant contributions of leadership to the association.

 The first inductee into the NDNA Hall of Fame, in 1933, was Norman B. Black, publisher of the Fargo Forum.
-A recent inductee, William C. Marcil, in 2005, is also the publisher of that same newspaper.
+William C. Marcil, inducted in 2005, is also the publisher of that same newspaper.
 Marcil’s wife, Jane, is the granddaughter of Norman B. Black and daughter of Norman D. Black Jr., a 1986 inductee into the NDNA Hall of Fame.
 Between them are 47 other North Dakota publishers and editors who have contributed significantly to the success of NDNA and the newspaper industry in North Dakota.

 Prior to 2000, inductees into the Hall of Fame were required to be deceased for at least two years.
 Since 2000, living members are also allowed the place of honor.